louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 2.5 Titration and Maintenance of Therapy

-Titrate the dose based upon the individual patient’s response to their initial dose of DILAUDID INJECTION.
+Titrate the dose based upon the individual patient's response to their initial dose of DILAUDID INJECTION.
 Individually titrate DILAUDID INJECTION to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving DILAUDID INJECTION to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1, 5.12)] .
+Continually reevaluate patients receiving DILAUDID INJECTION to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1, 5.12)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the DILAUDID INJECTION dosage.
-If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after a dosage increase), consider reducing the dosage [see Warnings and Precautions (5)] .
+If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after a dosage increase), consider reducing the dosage [see Warnings and Precautions (5)].
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

 2.6 Safe Reduction or Discontinuation of DILAUDID INJECTION